apache/shardingsphere/docs/document/content/overview/deployment.en.md

 | Performance            | Low loss            | `Relatively High loss` |
 | Decentralization       | Yes                 | `No`                   |
 | Static entry           | No                  | `Yes`                  |

-The advantages of ShardingSphere-Proxy lie in supporting heterogeneous languages and providing operational entries for DBA.

 ### Hybrid Architecture